-Under Arizona Law, drivers are required to carry car insurance with a minimum of the following policy limits:
+Under Arizona Law, drivers are required to carry auto accident insurance with a minimum of the following policy limits:

 - $15,000 per person for bodily injury liability